 Select the plants you want to bring inside

 If you visit a local plant nursery, you’ll notice there are hundreds, if not more, plants you can purchase to supply your green corner.
 Before putting any of them in your cart, consider the type of indoor garden you want to build.
 If you want to install a wall-mounted shelf where to place several pots, pick small plants that do not grow too tall.
 Succulents and plants from the Sansevieria family are perfect for this purpose.
+You could also go for the common favourites such as the Zebra haworthia, jade plant, or if you want something easy to propagate, the Mother of Thousands is a top choice.

 On the other hand, if you want to place plants on your tables, countertops, and desks, stick with bonsai, money plants, and bamboo because they make the perfect adornment for this kind of furniture item.
 Ask the experts from the plant nursery what kind of care and maintenance the plants require to make sure you’re equipped with the necessary skills and time to keep them healthy and strong.